 If you suddenly started experiencing this error on a previously accessible application, you can try restoring your system to an appropriate restore point.
 This method will remove all the errors that occurred afterward.

-- Open the Run dialog box and enter
+- Open the Run dialog box.

 - Select a suitable restore point and follow the on-screen instructions.